Feeling the breath of life while surrounded in subtropical nature

 The Nature Island, Okinawa consists of 160 various sized islands in the sea area of about 1,000 km east-west and 400 km north-south.

 The Island is the only place that belongs to subtropical oceanic climate and has a temperate climate throughout the year.

 Stages of journey will excite one’s adventurous spirit even for adults.

-The journey begins with “Yambaru”—a location aiming to get registered as World Natural Heritage; and then to Kerama Islands, where a designated national park locates.
+The journey begins with “Yambaru”—a location where rare animals and plants of the world exist; and then to Kerama Islands, where a designated national park locates.

 Listen carefully to the sound of nature and let’s explore to the beautiful forest and the ocean.

 Experience Okinawa’s pristine nature, a rich ecosystem evolved in the forests and the ocean

 It is a recommended course to experience Okinawa’s pristine nature by visiting northern part of Okinawa Island and its surrounding—Kerama Islands.

 Northern part of Okinawa, also known as “Yambaru” has evolved in its own unique way and many species such as Yambaru-kuina (Okinawa rail) and Noguchigera (Okinawa woodpecker) that are native to Okinawa live there.
 Due to this reason, the region is valued to be protected as World Natural Heritage Site along with Iriomote Island, Amami Oshima and Tokuno Island.

 In the “Yambaru National Park” where the primeval forest spreads, one can experience the subtropical nature while encountering rare fauna and flora through activities like trekking and kayaking.